$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

-\item conditioned on not returning $\fail$, $\cG(\cD)$ returns a truly uniform sample $y \in W_R(x)$, i.e. with a probability $1/|W_R(x)|$ for each $y \in W_R(x)$. \end{enumerate} Otherwise, if $\cD$ is not good-for-generation, then $\cG(\cD)$ outputs a string without any guarantee. \end{enumerate} In line with the notion of constant-delay enumeration algorithm, we allow the previous concept of uniform generator to have a preprocessing phase.
-If there is not witness for the input $x$ (that is, $W_R(x) = \emptyset$), then the preprocessing algorithm $\cP$ returns the symbol $\bot$.
-Otherwise, the invocation $\cP(x,\delta)$ returns a string $\cD$ in $\Sigma^*$, namely, a data structure or ``advice'' for the generation procedure~$\cG$.
-The output of the invocation $\cP(x,\delta)$ is used by the generator algorithm $\cG$ to produce a witness of $x$ with uniform distribution (that is, with probability $1/|W_R(x)|$).
+\item conditioned on not returning $\fail$, $\cG(\cD)$ returns a truly uniform sample $y \in W_R(x)$, i.e. with a probability $1/|W_R(x)|$ for each $y \in W_R(x)$. \end{enumerate} Otherwise, if $\cD$ is not good-for-generation, then $\cG(\cD)$ outputs a string without any guarantee. \end{enumerate}

+In line with the notion of \review{constant delay enumeration} algorithm, we allow the previous concept of uniform generator to have a preprocessing phase.
+If \review{there is no solution} for the input $x$ (that is, $W_R(x) = \emptyset$), then the preprocessing algorithm $\cP$ returns the symbol $\bot$.
+Otherwise, the invocation $\cP(x,\delta)$ returns a string $\cD$ in $\{0,1\}^*$, namely, a data structure or ``advice'' for the generation procedure~$\cG$.
+The output of the invocation $\cP(x,\delta)$ is used by the generator algorithm $\cG$ to \review{produce a solution} of $x$ with uniform distribution (that is, with probability $1/|W_R(x)|$).
 If the output of $\cP(x,\delta)$ is not good-for-generation (which occurs with probability $\delta$), then we have no guarantees on the output of the generator algorithm $\cG$.
 Otherwise, we know that $\cG(\cD)$ returns an element of $W_R(x)$ with uniform distribution, or it returns $\fail$.
 Furthermore, we can repeat $\cG(\cD)$ as many times as needed, generating each time a truly uniform sample $y$ from $W_R(x)$ whenever $y \neq \fail$.

 Notice that by condition (\ref{pplvug-2-1}), we know that this probability of failing is smaller than $\frac{1}{2}$, so that by invoking $\cG(\cD)$ several times we can make this probability arbitrarily small (for example, the probability that $\cG(\cD)$ returns $\fail$ in 1000 consecutive independent invocations is at most $(\frac{1}{2})^{1000}$).
 Moreover, we have that $\cP(x,\delta)$ can be computed in time $q(|x|, \log(1/\delta))$, so we can consider an exponentially small value of $\delta$ such as